Plantar Warts

 Source of the Virus

 The plantar wart is often contracted by walking barefooted on dirty surfaces or littered ground where the virus is lurking.
 The virus is sustained by warm, moist environments.
+The exact manner in which a wart develops from a virus is unclear.
 If left untreated, warts can grow to an inch or more in diameter, and they can spread into clusters of several warts.

-Warts can last for varying lengths of time, which may average about 18 months.
+Warts can last for varying lengths of time.
 Occasionally, they spontaneously disappear after a short time.
 Perhaps just as frequently they can recur in the same location.

 Tips for Prevention